duynghiadev/Blog-MERN-Stack/README.md

 ## API Endpoints

 Here are some of the main API endpoints:

+🚀 Main features

+- `GET /posts` - Get all information of user

+🚀 Additional features to be added later

 - `POST /api/auth/register` - Register a new user
 - `POST /api/auth/login` - Login an existing user